What is birding?

 - Breast stripes or spots

 Sometimes the only way to tell certain birds apart are fairly minute details.
 Sparrows and finches can be notorious for this.
+For more information on bird identification, see our dedicated article here.

 The most important tool to have at your disposal is a good field guide.
 There are many different types.
 Some are illustrated, while others use photographs.
 Some are fairly basic while others include a lot of detail.
 They can even be organized in different ways, some go by bird color while others might group birds in the same family or habitat together.
 The good news is, most are pretty inexpensive.
 You may find you end up with more than one that you like for different reasons.
 (If you’re like me, you might even start to collect them).
 Field guides will provide you with not only pictures of the birds, but information about what their geographic range is, and point out each birds most important field marks to help you know what to look for when trying to make the identification.